buhe/hack_assembler/README.md

 // or a symbol referring to such number. value (v ¼ 0 or 1)
 Binary: 0 v vv v v v v v v v v v v v v
-C-instruction: dest¼comp;jump // Either the dest or jump fields may be empty.
+C-instruction: dest=comp;jump // Either the dest or jump fields may be empty.
-// If dest is empty, the ‘‘¼’’ is omitted;
+// If dest is empty, the ‘=’’ is omitted;
 // If jump is empty, the ‘‘;’’ is omitted. comp dest jump
 Binary: 1 1 1 a c1 c2 c3 c4 c5 c6 d1 d2 d3 j1 j2 j3